CarsonScott/Online-Relationship-Learning/README.md

-# Real-time Relationship-Learning and Prediction
+# Online Relationship-Learning and Prediction

+The following is an outline for an unsupervised machine-learning algorithm that predicts and adapts to input patterns in real-time.

 ## System